AboladeOluwaseun/book-inventory-app/README.md

 ### Available Scripts

-In the project directory, you can run:
+In the project directory, run:

+### `npm install`

+The npm install installs all modules that are listed on package.json file and their dependencies.

 ### `npm start`